Milwaukee Battery Says Fully Charged But Not Working: How To Fix It

 Replace The Battery If Necessary

 If your Milwaukee battery is fully charged but not working, it may be time to replace it.
 Over time, batteries can lose their ability to hold a charge or become damaged, resulting in performance issues.
-Before replacing the battery, try cleaning the contacts on the battery and the tool to ensure a good connection.
+Before replacing the battery for charging, try cleaning the contacts on the battery hacks and the tool to ensure a good connection.

 Conclusion